Kurocado-Studio/design-system/Writerside/topics/Mapping.md

 - **Tailwind Integration:**
   We plan to use Tailwind CSS for our utility-first styling.
-The key is to integrate our CSS variables into Tailwind’s theme so that developers can use classes like `bg-primary-button-bg` or `hover:bg-primary-button-bg_hover` directly.
+The key is to integrate our CSS variables into Tailwind’s setup so that developers can use classes like `bg-primary-button-bg` or `hover:bg-primary-button-bg_hover` directly.

 - **Tooling:**